Parathyroid gland: Hypoparathyroidism

 The state of decreased parathyroid activity is known as hypoparathyroidism.
 This is most commonly associated with damage to the glands or their blood supply during thyroid surgery – it may be associated with rarer genetic syndromes such as DiGeorge syndrome, which is inherited as an autosomal dominant syndrome.
 Hypoparathyroidism will occur after surgical removal of the parathyroid glands.

 Occasionally, an individual's tissues are resistant to the effects of parathyroid hormone.
 This is known as pseudohypoparathyroidism.
-In this case the parathyroid glands are fully functional, and the hormone itself is not able to function, resulting in a decrease in blood calcium levels.
+In this case, the parathyroid glands are fully functional.
+However, the hormone itself is not able to function, resulting in a decrease in blood calcium levels.
 Pseudohypoparathyroidism is often associated with the genetic condition Albright's hereditary osteodystrophy.
 Pseudo-pseudohypoparathyroidism, one of the longest words in the English language, is used to describe an individual with Albright's hereditary osteodystrophy with normal parathyroid hormone and serum calcium levels.

 Hypoparathyroidism may present with symptoms associated with decreased calcium, and is generally treated with Vitamin D analogues.